deanpcmad/printfulrb/README.md

 ## Mockup Generator

+This API is complex and you'll need to read through the [API docs](https://developers.printful.com/docs/#tag/Mockup-Generator-API) to learn how to use it properly.

 ```ruby
 # Retrieve a list of templates that can be used for client-side positioning
 @client.mockup_generator.templates id: 123